-In the last section, PHP was installed with only core modules.
+In the last section, PHP was emerged without any activated modules.

 This may not be what you want and you will soon discover that you need

-more activated modules, like MySQL, cURL, GD, etc.
+more activated modules, like MySQL, gettext, GD, etc.

 When you compile PHP from source yourself, you need to activate modules

 via the configure command.
-With APT, you just have
+With Gentoo, you can simply

-Пример 4-13.
-Getting the list of PHP additional packages
+Пример 4-8.
+Getting the list of valid USE flags

-As you can see from the last output, there's a lot of PHP modules that
+As you can see from the last output, PHP considers a lot of USE flags.

 Look at them closely and choose what you need.
-If you choose a module and
+If you choose a flag and

-you do not have the proper libraries, APT will automatically install all
+you do not have the proper libraries, Portage will compile them for you.

-If you choose to add the MySQL, cURL and GD support to PHP the command
+If you choose to compile PHP with MySQL, cURL and GD support, the command

 will look something like this: